digital-land/design-system/src/digital-land/components/autocomplete/README.md

 {{ designSystemExample({
 "iframe": {
-    "title": "An example autocompelte component used to list all organisations", "url": "example.html",
+    "title": "An example autocomplete component used to list all organisations", "url": "example.html",
     "size": "xs"
 },